 The male children of the pharaoh also received military, religious or administrative instruction since if they did not succeed their father they could end up occupying positions in the army, in the clergy or in the court.

-The education in the Jeneret House was of the highest level, so it also educated the princes of allied or subjected countries: this had the double function of having valuable hostages and of cultivating loyalty in them and if possible appreciation for Egypt.
+The education in the Jeneret House was of the highest level, so it also educated the princes of allied or subjected countries.
+This had the double function of having valuable hostages and of cultivating loyalty in them and if possible appreciation for Egypt.

+The situation was undoubtedly more difficult for foreign princesses who were sent away from their countries as part of a political alliance.
 Even so, despite their longing, the situation could end up offering them better prospects than in their homeland, since Egyptian society is generally considered the most egalitarian for women that existed in the ancient world and even in more recent times.

 Source: Abel de Medici, National Geographic